A Kubernetes cluster (KubeVirt infrastructure cluster), which consists of nodes that have a hardware virtualization support with at least:

 Updating of Kubernetes, KubeVirt and Containerized Data Imported should be done from N-1 to N release.

 The k8s cluster and KubeVirt components must be in scope of our supported versions.
+You can update k8s version by following the official guide.
+Or if you provisioned the cluster over KubeOne please follow the update procedure.

 Next you can update KubeVirt control plane and Containerized Data Importer by executing: